 Aside from attracting tourists, a picturesque Rothenburg has also attracted American filmmakers.
 The town appeared in Chitty Chitty Bang Bang and Harry Potter and the Deathly Hallows – Part 1 and Part 2.
 In Harry Potter, the town appears when Grindelwald steals a wand from Gregorovitch’s house.
 The town also served as an inspiration for the village in Pinocchio.

-How To Spend a Perfect Day (or Two!) in Rothenburg ob der Tauber, Germany's Fairytale Town
+Guide To Rothenburg ob der Tauber, Germany’s Fairytale Town

 Rothenburg ob der Tauber is the perfect stop in Bavaria for a day of enchantment or a weekend getaway.
 If you can, arrive mid morning and stay overnight.